TerminusStudio/ezDB/README.md

 # ezDB
-_ezDB is a lightweight micro library that makes it easy and fast to deal with databases using PHP.
-It can manage connections, build queries and provide a very light weight ORM_
+ezDB is a lightweight micro library that makes it easy and fast to deal with databases using PHP.
+It can manage connections, build queries and provide a very lightweight ORM.

 _This project was inspired by [ezSQL](https://github.com/ezSQL/ezsql) and [Laravel Eloquent](https://github.com/illuminate/database).
 It borrows most of its syntax from Eloquent and I would like to thank all the awesome developers that worked have worked on it._

-_The ORM in this library is lightweight and focuses on providing basic functionalities.
-If you require more functions you can easily extend the library  or use a PHP ORM like [DoctrineORM](https://github.com/doctrine/orm)._
+The ORM in this library is lightweight and focuses on providing basic functionalities.
+If you require more functions you can easily extend the library  or use a PHP ORM like [DoctrineORM](https://github.com/doctrine/orm).

 # Install